Debug a contract

 To step through these breakpoints, we can use one of the following commands:

-• Step-out (finish or f): Complete execution of the current expression and return the result to the parent.
+finishorf): Complete execution of the current expression and return the result to the parent. - Step-over (

-• Step-over (next or n): Continue to completion of the current expression, stepping over sub-expressions.
+nextorn): Continue to completion of the current expression, stepping over sub-expressions. - Continue (

 Using the continue command, our breakpoint in our double function triggers twice due to two count-up calls, enabling variable and map analysis.